kog-7/wct/readme.md

 //push current dir and named react-redux-material then upload ..somedir > wct push react-redux-material

-//if update react-redux-material lib and push a single directory to it ,can use -wrap true to contain 'config' dir name,otherwise it will only push its children contents
-..somedir > wct push react-redux-material -url ./config -wrap true -cover true

 // use special dir to upload
 ..somedir > wct push react-redux -url ./dist

-// create content via use wctfile config
-// in wctfile.js: module.exports={push:{material:['a.js','url(./a/b)','c.js']}}
-..somedir > wct push react-redux-material -wctfile material

-// use special object to upload
-..somedir > wct push react-redux -object {'a':{'b':['a.html']},'b.js'}

 // cover true cover the already existing content
 //exclude ,exclude push path for current push task
 // commit ,current push commit instruction
 // des ,  this lib description
 ...somedir > wct push react-redux -cover true -exclude dist -commit "change cont"   -des "this is use for..."

 // push string  between wct-part-start and wct-part-end in file ..somedir > wct push somename -url ./a.js -part true